Roslyn-Code-Club/roslyncode.club/src/workshops/intro-to-ti-basic.md

 Str1+" World"→Str1
 ```
 > Assigns “Str1” to “Hello”, then changes it to “Hello World”
-To write the Str variables, you have to press Var->7 and then choose which string variable you want to use

 **Important** - ***The sto→ key is right above the on key and it’s the arrow symbol that allows you to store your value inside a variable***